-Rescue Dog Village POW
+Rescue Dog Village

 Dog adoption saves lives.
 Adopt a dog and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

 Preston, CT 06365

 Cities, Towns, and/or Counties We Serve:Rescue Dog Village is a group of committed volunteers who responsibly vet & evaluate our dogs.
 Collaborating to help these dogs we love is what rescue is all about.
 Connecticut is our base but we server all of New England.

 About Our Rescue Group:Rescue Dog Village is a small collaborative of dedicated and committed rescuers in New England who work tirelessly to re-home deserving dogs from high kill shelters.

 Our dogs are assessed by a highly seasoned and dedicated trainers who devote years of experience working with dogs in a variety of settings and ideal matches are made so the perfect forever homes can be found.
 Too many transitions make it harder on these dogs who've endured so much already in their precious lives, so we take great care to evaluate every aspect of their behavior and share that with potential adopters.
 We believe in FULL AND OPEN DISCLOSURE and adopt our dogs fully vetted and healthy.
 RESCUE TAKES A VILLAGE -- and we are honored to work with all who share our philosophy of working together to do what we can to make a difference BECAUSE WE CAN!